- e-Learning ** NEW **

 This programme is acknowledged by the HSE (Health and Safety Executive) and aims to drive good practice through the contractor supply chain increasing safety awareness and contributing to higher standards of health and safety in the petrol industry.

 SMTS is a leading training provider of this Petrol Retail Passport, offering courses on a nationwide and client –specific basis.
-This passport is valid for three years, and SMTS also offer the one-day Renewal or Refresher course to renew the passport.
+This passport is valid for three years, and SMTS also offer the one-day Petrol Update, Improve & Renew course (Refresher) to renew the passport.
 SMTS also run the one day version of this Petrol Safety Passport course for Service Station Operators (Site Operators) who, upon successful completion of course assessments receive an SPA Site Operators Certificate.

 Food and Drink Safety Passport